lambda-linux/lambda-machine-local/README.md

 `docker ps`, `docker run --rm amazonlinux echo hello world`, and so forth.

 <a name="components"></a>
-Following are the list of components supported by Lambda Machine Local.
+Following is the list of components supported by Lambda Machine Local.

 | Component        | Why is it included? / Remarks |
 | ---------------- | ------------------- |